nosilver4u/ewww-image-optimizer/readme.txt

 = 5.8.2 =
 * security: improper nonce verification for Nextgen bulk optimizer initialization (minor severity)
+* changed: Easy IO verification performed via API for better reliability
 * fixed: Easy IO missing https availability for admin-ajax.php requests when home_url is using plain http
+* fixed: Easy IO silently fails to rewrite URLs when using CNAME with WP Offload Media
 * fixed: wp_lazy_loading_enabled filter should have 3 parameters
 * fixed: Easy IO shows alert for domain change when a non-default WPML language is active
 * fixed: JS WebP does not auto-detect WP Offload Media CNAME